 We released Photo Sleuth to the public on August 1, 2018.
-We recruited users via a launch event at the National Archives Building in Washington, DC and advertising in history-themed social media groups.
+We recruited users via a launch event at the National Archives Building in Washington, DC, USA and via advertising in history-themed social media groups.
 Within one month of its launch, 612 users registered free accounts on the website.
 A majority (360) registered in the first three days of the launch, followed by a steady stream of 5-10 registrations per day.
 During that period, users uploaded 2012 photos, with 931 photos added in the first three days, followed by an average upload of 30 photos per day.
-As of January 2019, the site has over 4400 registered users and over 25000 photos, of which over 8000 have been added by users.